 The Focused Browsing feature options are accessed via the circular icon shown below:

-a.
-Click on the Open Tabs icon .
-This will open the Open Tabs panel.
+- Click on the Open Tabs icon .
+This will open the Open Tabs panel

-b.
-Select the student(s), groups or your entire class you want to launch Focused Browsing sessions for
+- Select the learner(s), groups or your entire class you want to launch Focused Browsing sessions for

-c.
-Click on the focused browsing icon .
-This will open the Focused Browsing sub-menu.
+- Click on the focused browsing icon .
+This will open the Focused Browsing sub-menu

-d.
-By default, Highlights pre-selects Focused Browsing for an entire site, however, you can choose to focus students’ Focused Browsing activity on specific pages within a site.
+- By default, Highlights pre-selects Focused Browsing for an entire site, however, you can choose to focus learners’ Focused Browsing activity on specific pages within a site.
 To do this, select ‘Limit browsing to only these pages’.

-f.
-Type or copy the URLs you want to use for your Focused Browsing activity.
-You can include up to 5 URLs at the same time.
+- Enter the website URLs you want to focus learners browsing to.
+You can include up to 5 URLs in a focus browsing session.
 As you start typing your desired URL, a list of the most recent URLs previously launched will offer you the ability to select your URL from the autocomplete drop down list.

-- Next to the Open Tabs icon on top of your menu panel
+- the Open Tabs icon on top of your menu panel

-- Next to each student/group name in the recipient selection drop down
+- each student/group name in the recipient selection drop down

-- Next to each Focused Browsing activity launched in the Open Tabs drop down panel
+- each Focused Browsing activity launched in the Open Tabs drop down panel

 If you need to stop a Focused Browsing session before the expiry of the set period, you can do this by selecting the session required and clicking on the "Close Tabs" button or clicking on the Focused Browsing icon for that specific session: